 - 4 cups powdered sugar

-- Preheat oven to 350 degrees F. Use butter or nonstick spray to grease a 9x13 inch cake pan.
+- Preheat oven to 350 degrees F. Use butter to grease a 9×13 inch cake pan.

 - Beat 4 eggs in a large bowl or stand mixer, until thick.
-Beat in sugar and vanilla.
+Beat in 2 cups sugar and 1 teaspoon vanilla.

 - In another medium bowl (or large one, if you intend to add pecans and coconut), melt 1 cup of butter.

-- Whisk in the flour and cocoa (stir in the pecans and coconut as well.)
+- Whisk in 1 cup flour (spooned and leveled), 1/2 cup + 1/3 cup cocoa, and 1/2 teaspoon kosher salt. (stir in the pecans and coconut as well.)